se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## Why learn Angular?

-Angular is a complex framework and can be challenging for new developers to understand.
+Angular is a complex framework and it can be challenging for new developers to understand.
-But once you do, Angular makes it easier to create rich and interactive user interfaces.
+But the advantages Angular provides justifies the steep learning curve.

-1. **Angular supports Single Page Applications.**
+1. **Angular supports Single Page Applications (SPAs).**

     <box>Single Page Applications are a type of web applications that load a single HTML page, and the page is updated dynamically according to the interaction of the user.
 SPAs can communicate with the back-end servers without refreshing the full web page, for loading data in the application.
 They provide a better user experience.</box>
 The fact that Angular supports the development of SPAs, is a good reason to learn the framework.

 2. **Angular uses TypeScript.** Angular applications are built using TypeScript language, a superset of JavaScript.
 TypeScript provides static typing.
 This helps the compiler show warnings about any potential errors in the code, before the app is even run.
 Another advantage of TypeScript is that it provides code completion using IntelliSense.
 IntelliSense provides active hints as code is added.

-    <box> TypeScript was created and is maintained by Microsoft, and has been <a href="https://developer.telerik.com/featured/the-rise-of-typescript/">growing in popularity</a> for the last few years; therefore it’s not much of a risk to incorporate TypeScript into your application development.
-It’s not going anywhere. </box>
+    <box> TypeScript was created and is maintained by Microsoft, and has been <a href="https://developer.telerik.com/featured/the-rise-of-typescript/">growing in popularity</a> for the last few years; therefore you can feel at ease when using it in your application.</box>

 3. **Google Long-Term Support.** Some software engineers consider the fact that Angular is supported by Google an advantage of the technology.
 While this may sound justified, Google itself is not enough.
 The good sign though is that Google announced Long-Term Support (LTS) for the technology back in 2017.